jxnl/blog/docs/books.md

 - Vagabond by Takehiko Inoue
 - Works of Rumi, Ren Hang, and Basho

+## Business Stuff

+- First break all the rules by Mark Caine
+- 100M Offers / 100M Leads by Alex Hormozi
+- Principles by Ray Dalio
+- Consulting Bible by Alan Weiss
+- 1 Page Marketing Plan by Allan Dib

 ## Recommendation from others I have not yet read

 - The Three Cornered World by Natsume Soseki
 - Mans' Search for Meaning by Viktor Frankl
 - Pedro Paramo by Juan Rulfo